-- Grades are weighted as follows: - o Mid-Term 25% - o Final 25% - o Ouizzes & Discussion 10% - o Tests 20% - Weekly Play Assignments (essays, Questions) 10% - o Projects 10% - There is no extra credit. - Software generated grade reports are available in Canvas 24/7. - Note the grades are percentages not points. - o Example: Test results are averaged.
-That average is 20% of your grade. - You are responsible for keeping track of your class grade average and the drop deadline. - Avoid waiting until the end of the semester to discuss any grading issue. - Emailed assignments are not accepted.
-Assignments must be submitted in the posted Canvas submission areas. - Assignments can be discussed and re-explained in detail.
-Come to my zoom office hours.
-Utilize Online Tutoring and IVC Tutoring.
-(See grey menu bar.) - Canvas software records the date and amount of time a student spends on a class site.
-Submission dates are also recorded. - Canvas allows essays to be resubmitted.
+- Grades are weighted as follows: - o Mid-Term 25% - o Final 25% - o Quizzes 10% - o Tests 20% - Weekly Play Assignments (essays, Questions) 10% - o Projects 10% - There is no extra credit. - Software generated grade reports are available in Canvas 24/7. - Note the grades are percentages not points. - o Example: Test results are averaged.
+That average is 20% of your grade. - You are responsible for keeping track of your class grade average and the drop deadline. - Avoid waiting until the end of the semester to discuss any grading issue. - Emailed assignments are not accepted. - Assignments can be discussed and re-explained in detail.
+Come to my office hours.
+Utilize IVC Tutoring. - Canvas allows essays to be resubmitted.
 If an assignment is submitted on Wednesday, and on Friday you want to submit an updated and improve version of the assignment, Canvas will allow this without difficulty as long as the submission window has not closed.
 There is no penalty for this.
 The latest submission will be graded.